use-ink/useink/README.md

 };
 ```

-There are more features inside of `useExtension` and many more hooks in
+There are more features inside of `useWallet` and many more hooks in
 `useink`.

 You can find examples and patterns here: